 Consider the acronym GIGO.
 It stands for garbage in, garbage out.
-It’s a quick and easy way to say, if you’re working off “garbage” then you’ll produce “garbage”.
-For life and health insurance agents, working off of “garbage” not only hinders your efforts to be a great agent, but it can make you look incredibly unprofessional.
+It’s a quick and easy way to say if you’re working off “garbage,” you’ll produce “garbage.”
+When your team works with "garbage data," it not only hinders their efforts to be successful agents but it can also make them appear unprofessional.

 One of the key times GIGO comes to the forefront is with your marketing efforts.
 This would include email marketing, snail mail marketing, and calling.

-If you don’t take the time to clean and inspect your data prior to moving, the likelihood of incorrect, outdated, mistyped, and downright false information grows.
-You could be sending emails and letters to people who are no longer your clients, sending it to the wrong address, spelling their name wrong, or worse, they could be deceased.
+If you don’t take the time to clean and inspect your data before moving, the likelihood of incorrect, outdated, mistyped, and downright false information grows.
+You could be sending emails and letters to people who are no longer your clients, sending them to the wrong address, spelling their names wrong, etc.

 Clean data means you’ve taken the time to go through your data with a fine-tooth comb to make sure it’s updated, consistent, and ready for the new system.
 Yes, it can be a lot of work.
-There’s no denying that fact, but it could be an opportunity for you to hire a short-term position—college kids are always looking for work.
+While that is true, it could be an opportunity for you to hire a short-term employee to help out —such as an intern or temporary employee.

 #3 Gain Employee Buy-In

-To make sure your new system is successful in your agency you need to have employee buy-in from your team.
+To make sure your newly implemented system is successful in your agency, you need to have employee buy-in from your team.
 If they don’t use the system or put in the effort, the move is pretty much pointless.

 So how do you achieve employee buy-in?

-Well, hopefully, you included more than one person in on the decision for your new system.
-However, once the system is purchased, a great way is to appoint an “expert” in each department to learn the system and be the go-to for any questions or concerns from that department.
+Well, hopefully, you included more than one person in the decision for your new system.
+Once the system is purchased, it is wise to appoint an "expert" in each department to learn the system and answer questions and concerns.

-This means you’ll have a leader in customer service, commissions processing, sales, front office, etc. With the leaders on board, they can then go to their respective departments and get the rest of that team on board, too.
-It may be a bit of a slow going process and there may be some push back, but that’s completely natural.
+This means you’ll have a leader in customer service, commissions, sales, front office, etc. With the leaders on board, they can then go to their respective departments and get the rest of that team on board, too.
+It may take a while to complete the process, and there may be some pushback, but that’s completely natural.

-Another way is to keep everyone informed and to celebrate the small successes.
-Get everyone together and throw a small party to celebrate the new system and be transparent about why you chose that specific software.
+Another way is to keep everyone informed and to celebrate small successes.
+Get everyone together and throw a small party to celebrate the new system, and be transparent about why you chose that specific software.

 Giving your team insight into why the decision was made can make a big difference in how they feel about it.
-Instead of them feeling like it’s been forced upon them, they could see the benefit and give it more of a chance.
+Instead of them feeling like it’s been forced upon them, they’ll better see the benefit and give it more of a chance.

-These three tasks may seem simple, but together they can make a big difference as you transfer to a new agency management system.
+These three tasks may seem simple, but together they can make a big difference as you migrate to a new agency management system.
 Remember, you chose the system for a reason.
-You want to reach your goals and the system will help you achieve them, so make sure you’re taking all of the steps to make the move as successful as possible.
+You want to achieve your goals, and the system will help you do that.
+Therefore, make sure you’re taking all the steps to make the move as successful as possible.

 Ready to make the move to a new AMS?